 When painting I work in three to four hour slots.
 Usually there are several projects going at once to keep things from becoming stagnant.
 When actually building something however, I can work for many hours.
 No matter the project, when producing, music often plays a role.
 It provides energy, focus, and sometimes connectivity to the work.

 I enjoy being limitless with medium.
 Inspiration comes freely when I don’t confine it.
 Allowing ideas to develop in their own language, time and space keeps things new and the process engaging.
 This held true in the table I created, First Light.
-If I confined myself to “...but I don’t do florals” this piece would have never realized.
+If I confined myself to “...but I don’t do florals” that piece would have never realized.
 After re-purposing, it simply begged for a bloom!
 Staying open keeps you a willing participant for wonder and grace.

 I’ve given up trying to make sense or to subdue my creativity.
 I am a steward.
 Gratitude is important because what we focus on expands.
 Mine pours out like paint.
 I work to leave a legacy of creativity that surpasses beauty... to empower positive change within people and the world.